danielneil/Mako/README.md

 Uses NiFi to download historical financial data from various sources.

-Is used to synchronise ticker data for the [Shark Algorithmic Trading Platform](https://github.com/danielneil/Shark).
+It can be used to synchronise data for the [Shark Algorithmic Trading Platform](https://github.com/danielneil/Shark).

 Though it focuses on the ASX, it could easily be adjusted to suit any financial market and trading platform.

-# Setup Instructions

 # Setup Instructions